-I just returned from an interesting conference at Wharton on Reimagining Education attended by leading Universities and some EdTech companies from all over the world.
+I just returned from an interesting conference at Wharton on Reimagine Education attended by leading Universities and some EdTech companies from all over the world.
 I was delighted to be — for the first time — amongst academics that were eager for change.

-While there were several examples of bold moves taken by some academic institutions — such as Deakin University’s embrace of Artificial Intelligence to support students at the Australian University — in general my conclusion is that there is not enough Re-imagining happening.
+While there were several examples of bold moves taken by some academic institutions — such as Deakin University’s embrace of Artificial Intelligence to support students at the Australian University — in general, my conclusion is that there is not enough Re-imagining happening.

 My view is that most of the EdTech innovations that are being developed by the academic world focus on enhancing a broken system.
 How can we assess students faster — digitally?
 How can we put students in touch with teachers on demand if they are having difficulties?
 How can we get students to grasp organic chemistry better through this app etc..?

 Are we sure that these assessments — grade tests — are really a pathway for good careers and a more prosperous future?
 Should we be investing more time and money on tutoring — than the 12 years of schooling we already invest?
 What is the percentage of adults that would make use of organic chemistry in their day to day life for us to force that into a high school curricula?

-Here’s what I think are essential skills that should be taught to all students starting from first grade, and a justification of their importance.
+To Reimagine Education here’s what I think are essential skills that should be taught to all students starting from first grade, and a justification of their importance.

-– Political Literacy: where students take turns in leading their classes towards the common good of their fellow students through a curated set of common challenges presented to them during the year.
+Where students take turns in leading their classes towards the common good of their fellow students through a curated set of common challenges presented to them during the year.
 This helps prepare them to be responsible voting citizens that understand the issues facing their communities or countries

-– Sustainable Development: identifying innovative solutions to problems like economic development, equality, diversity and the protection of our planet
+Identifying innovative solutions to problems like economic development, equality, diversity and the protection of our planet

-– Logic and Coding: which are essential skills and a common language for the world as a whole so that we are able to manage the automation creeping in all around us
+Which are essential skills and a common language for the world as a whole so that we are able to manage the automation creeping in all around us

-– Emotional Intelligence: which will become more and more important as machine interactions will surpass human interactions, thus giving us less natural settings to develop this innate skill
+Which will become more and more important as machine interactions will surpass human interactions, thus giving us less natural settings to develop this innate skill

-– Arts: that includes design, music, photography, dance, drawing, drama, poetry and the like which have an emotional impact on us.
+That includes design, music, photography, dance, drawing, drama, poetry and the like which have an emotional impact on us.
 This will become even more important as we are surrounded by more num machines that handle the repetitive and mundane tasks

 As for the traditional curriculum, I believe it should be available on demand.
 Science, Math, Geography, History, Languages, Philosophy etc.. are important but when they are being taught within the context of the above topics, they become more relevant to the students and more understandable.